PEXANE2/azure-docs.tr-tr/articles/active-directory/develop/v2-oauth2-device-code.md

 ---
-title: Tarayıcıda daha az cihazda oturum açmak için Microsoft Identity platform 'u kullanın | Mavisi
+title: Use Microsoft identity platform to sign in users on browser-less devices | Azure
-description: Cihaz yetkilendirme yetkisini kullanarak gömülü ve tarayıcı için daha az kimlik doğrulama akışları oluşturun.
+description: Build embedded and browser-less authentication flows using the device authorization grant.
 services: active-directory
 documentationcenter: ''
 author: rwike77